Vampires (1998 film): Filming and post-production

 Principal photography began in June 1997 in New Mexico and concluded on August 4, 1997.
 Midway through production, Carpenter left the film due to creative interference, and special make-up effects artist Greg Nicotero took over for a few days until Carpenter was persuaded back.
 In the credits, the film bears a 1997 copyright year rather than a 1998 copyright year, presumably because post-production work had been completed prior to 1998.

 The MPAA took issue with the film's over-the-top violence, threatening to give it an NC-17 rating unless some of the gore was cut.
 Ultimately, about 20 seconds of footage was cut from the film.
 King said, "We satisfied the ratings board by just cutting short of a few things that went into really gruesome stuff."

 Reception

 Box office

-The film opened at #1, grossing $9.4 million in its opening weekend.
+The film opened at #1 ahead of Pleasantville, grossing $9.4 million in its opening weekend.
 It dropped to number #8 in its second weekend, grossing $4 million.
 The film grossed $20,308,772 in the United States on a $20 million budget.
 Although worldwide numbers are not official, Carpenter stated the film was a massive success overseas, particularly in Japan, and pulled in well over its $20 million budget.
 It later went on to pull in a further $42 million on home video rental and purchase sales.
 Vampires was Carpenter's only financially successful film of the 1990s, and to date, it is the last financially successful film that John Carpenter has directed.